DonaldMeldrum/meldonSDE003/README.md

 ### Running the application

-Navigate to ../meldonSDE003 folder.
+-Navigate to ../meldonSDE003 folder.
-Double-click the scriptrunner.app from the Finder.
+-Double-click the scriptrunner.app from the Finder.
 Must be run from this folder as it references the ruby scripts in the other solution folders.

 ### Running the script